rism-digital/verovio-reference-book/_book/04-advanced-topics/04-controlling-the-svg-output.md

 ### Page units and dimensions

 Verovio uses an abstract unit for specifying the page dimensions.
 By default, the page height is `2970` and the page width is `2100`.
-These are equivalent to the dimension of an A4 page in tenths of a millimeter.
+These are equivalent to the dimension of an A4 page in portrait orientation in tenths of a millimeter.
 When generating SVG, these units are interpreted as pixels, which means that the default SVG image size is **2970px** height by **2100px** width.

 The example below shows an empty page with the default dimensions – and the option `--justifyVertically` turned on.